jokeofweek/ticcat/readme.md

     http://<url>/move/<game-id>/<turn-key>/<move>

 You have to pass the game-id and turn-key in order to specify what game you wish to make a move on.
+The last part, the __move__ argument, is a string specific to a game describing the move you would like to make.
+If your move was valid, you will receive an updated status of the game.

+### Tic-Tac-Toe Example

-You then have to specify the cell you'd like to place a stone on in move.
-The __move__ argument accepts an integer representing the position in the board string you'd like to place your move.
+For the Tic-Tac-Toe example, the  __move__ argument accepts an integer representing the position in the board string you'd like to place your move.
 These positions are 0-indexed, so a 3x3 game can accept values from 0 to 8 inclusively for the move field.
-If your move was accepted, you will receive an updated status of the game.

-### Example

 Suppose you want to place your stone in the only free cell in this board: